 Site Assessment.
-This is an audit conducted in-person at a fabrication facility or erector's jobsite and main office.
+An audit conducted in-person at a fabrication facility or erector's job-site and main office.

 Stage 1 Audit.
-This a documentation assessment to determine the readiness of a quality management system for certification.
+A documentation assessment to determine the readiness of a quality management system for certification.
 It includes a review of the quality manual, associated procedures required by the certification program and sample records that show compliance with the requirements.

 Stage 2 Audit.
-This a remote assessment, site assessment or combination of both that are performed to determine the effectiveness of the implementation of the written quality management system during the initial application process.
+A remote assessment, site assessment or combination of both that are performed to determine the effectiveness of the implementation of the written quality management system during the initial application process.